Our partners, CSIRO and the Glycemic Index Foundation, are Australia's leading research organisations within their fields

 The CSIRO Total Wellbeing Diet was launched in book form in 2005 as a science-based, practical and healthy eating guide.
 The diet was based on studies by the CSIRO which showed that a higher protein, low fat diet facilitates sustainable weight loss.

-In 2015 the CSIRO partnered with SP Health, an Australian online health business, and the GIF to create the online version of the CSIRO Total Wellbeing Diet.
+In 2015 the CSIRO partnered with Digital Wellness, an Australian online health business, and the GIF to create the online version of the CSIRO Total Wellbeing Diet.

 The partnership has produced a number of innovations, including: